jfreeze/horizon/docs/hetzner-cloud.md

 ## Project Overview

-In the project page, you can configure networks, firewalls, and add servers.
+In the project page, you can configure networks, firewalls, and servers.

 ![Project page](../docs/hetzner-cloud/hetzner-cloud-050.png)